welkiej7/Turkish-Conspiracy-Theorists/README.md

 ## Tweets

 After careful filtering, we have searched the tweets in the last 30 days, our results can be found within [Tweets.csv](<https://github.com/welkiej7/SocialNetworkAnalysis/blob/main/Tweets.csv>).
+We have used the Twitter API V2 for this tweet searching.
+Our tokens can be found within [tokens.R](<https://github.com/welkiej7/SocialNetworkAnalysis/blob/main/tokens.R>).